PEP recommendations

 Don’t write lines that are very long.
 Reason: Often you would use multiple windows next to each other and that makes it hard to read code (and possibly lead to introduction of bugs).

-PEP 8 recommends lines no longer than 79 characters, but 90 is also a good number. -
+PEP 8 recommends lines no longer than 79 characters, but 90 is also used quite often. -

 Alignment of code